From big data to a global rebalancing of power, we identify six social and economic shifts for audit committees to consider.

 Fraud, bribery and corruption continue to expose companies to heightened financial, regulatory and reputational risk

-There exists a real need for companies and those charged with their governance and oversight, to revisit their focus on the risks of fraud, bribery and corruption.
-Given the current environment, more robust anti-fraud and anti-corruption efforts are an imperative.
+There is clearly a real need for companies and those charged with their governance and oversight to return their focus to combating fraud, bribery and corruption and implement more robust anti-fraud and anti-corruption efforts.
+How do you tackle this issue?

 - Corporate governance